reiinakano/scikit-plot/README.md

 ## Documentation and Examples

-Want to explore the full features of Scikit-plot?
+Explore the full features of Scikit-plot.

 You can find detailed documentation [here](http://scikit-plot.readthedocs.io/en/latest/).